 You will then have to publish the API Product Version as well to have it show up in your externally facing Developer Portal.
 To do this, navigate to the version we've created (1.0.0).
 From there, click on the pencil icon next to the status listed in the "Status" field.
 That will bring up a modal showing the options for API Product Version status

 Change the version status to "Published" and click the Save button.

 Once it's published, navigate to the Dev Portal section on the left-hand navigation.
 From here, you can see any API products that are currently published and customize the appearance of the developer portal.

 From the Developer Portal itself, users can see which API products are available.

 Users can send requests right here from the browser.

-Once you’re ready, you can send out a link to the Dev Portal and start onboarding your users.
+Once you’re ready, you can send out a link to the Developer Portal and start onboarding your users.